makersacademy/till_tech_test/README.md

 Till tech test
 ==============

+*Instructions*: Please fork this repo and submit a pull request once you've finished.
+Then prepare for code review!

 ![a till](/images/till.jpg)

 We want to sell tills to local hipster coffee shop who are finally embracing the 21st century.
 We need a new till to replace their vintage machines - unfortunately, hipster staff are too cool to learn a new system, so we need you to build something that they will understand.